 If you have the legal right to continue working to your existing shift pattern, firstly discuss this with your employer.
 Contact us if the issue cannot be resolved.

-If you are employed on a fixed term contract you have legal protection from the Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – find out more in our fixed term contracts advice guide.Back to contents
+If you are employed on a fixed term contract you have legal protection from the Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002 – find out more in our fixed term contracts advice guide and on Gov.uk.

 Lay-offs can happen when there is insufficient work for employees and they are asked to stay at home.
 Short-time working is where an employee’s hours of work are reduced.
 Unless your contract states otherwise, your employer is legally bound to pay you for your contracted hours and should not be telling you that you have to pay time back at a later date.